kyclark/gitbook-metagenomics/web_development_with_perl_5.md

 # Web Development with Perl 5

 As of fall 2016, I still do all my web development in Perl 5 because the ecology of modules is so mature.
 Here I will describe how I typically go about creating a website.
 For example, I will reference a small project I built for an affordable housing non-profit in Tucson (https://github.com/kyclark/metagenomics-book/tree/master/web).
+You can instantiate the entire website and database from the Github repo.

 # Data Model